Shashantha-97/Credit-Card-Transaction-Analysis/README.md

 -- Analyze all card types
 CALL AnalyzeCardTypeExpYearCombined(NULL); or CALL AnalyzeCardTypeExpYearCombined('');

- 1- The output includes year-wise summary, total transactions, total amount, average amount, and high-risk flag 2- Useful for dashboards and reports for non-technical users
+ 1- The output includes year-wise summary, total transactions, total amount, average amount, and high-risk flag

---

-## Highlights
- - Automatic high-risk transaction detection per card type

- - Year-wise trend and summary per card type and expense type
+ 2- Useful for dashboards and reports for non-technical users